 The Michele Miller International Student Scholarship (MMISS) will help KSU's international students in financial need.
-The International students are a viable addition to our campus and helps to globalize the culture of our university.
+International students are a viable addition to our campus and help to globalize the culture of our university.

 A Note From the Campaign Owner: Michele Miller

 I started working at KSU in July 1999 in what was then called the International Center and is now known as the Division of Global Affairs.

 Sometimes people ask me,"How can you stay in the same department so long?"

 The answer is simple.
 I always considered myself to have the best job on campus; meeting students and scholars from around the world; learning about their cultures and languages and being there for them in their times of need.
 I also got to travel to places like Korea, Spain, Nigeria, South Africa, Belize, Cuba, Mexico and Canada and visited some of the places from which our students visit.